MikeStonoga/Volvo.Registrations.Trucks/README.md

 3. Open cmd in API folder and run command *dotnet run --launch-profile "https"*

 ## Front-end
-0. O projeto do frontend está dentro da pasta **Volvo.Registrations.Trucks.SPA.Angular** que está dentro de **Volvo.Registrations.Trucks**
+0. The frontend project is inside the folder **Volvo.Registrations.Trucks.SPA.Angular** which is inside **Volvo.Registrations.Trucks**
-1. Não se esqueça de executar o *npm install* logo dentro da pasta **Volvo.Registrations.Trucks.SPA.Angular**  após ter clonado o repositório.
+1. Don't forget to run *npm install* right inside the **Volvo.Registrations.Trucks.SPA.Angular** folder after cloning the repository.
-2. Execute o comando *npm start*.
+2. Run the *npm start* command.
-3. Acesse seu navegador na url [localhost](http://localhost:4200) - http://localhost:4200
+3. Access your browser at the url [localhost](http://localhost:4200) - http://localhost:4200

 # PT-BR